simeononsecurity/simeononsecurity.ch/content/articles/five-key-skills-every-information-systems-manager-should-have/index.en.md

 In today's **digital world**, **information systems** play an integral role in the success of any organization.
 As a result, **managers of information systems** are in high demand, and the expectations placed upon them are greater than ever.
 To be effective in this role, managers of information systems must possess a unique set of skills that enable them to manage **complex systems** and ensure that they are functioning optimally.

-Understanding the role of a Manager of Information Systems Before we dive into the key skills required for a manager of information systems, it's essential to understand the role of an **MIS**.
+Understanding the role of a Manager of Information Systems Before we dive into the key skills required for a manager of information systems, you need to understand the role of an **MIS**.
 The primary responsibility of an MIS is to ensure that the organization's information systems are functioning effectively.
 This includes overseeing the design, implementation, and maintenance of the organization's information systems.
 They must also ensure that the systems are aligned with the organization's goals and objectives, and that they are secure and compliant with relevant regulations.

 To perform these duties effectively, an MIS must have a deep understanding of the organization's **business processes** and operations.
 They must also have a comprehensive understanding of the **technology platforms** and tools used in the organization.
 An MIS must be able to bridge the gap between business and technology, and ensure that the organization's information systems are meeting the needs of its stakeholders.